Conveuropean logo

 Prague Czech republic

-In the Xmas holidays of 2010 I had the chance to visit a city that was on my list of "really want to go there": Prague and I was not disappointed at all.
-I really enjoyed my time there visiting the Prague Castle, the charles bridge, the Josefov Jewish quarter and of course the old town where you can see the famous Tyn Church.
-On my second day on this nice city the sun was shinning and I could take this picture of the famous landmark.
+During the Christmas holidays of 2010, I had the chance to visit a city that was on my list of "really want to go there": Prague.
+I was not disappointed at all.
+I really enjoyed my time there, visiting Prague Castle, the Charles Bridge, the Josefov Jewish Quarter, and of course, the Old Town where you can see the famous Tyn Church.
+On my second day in this nice city, the sun was shining, and I took this picture of the famous landmark.

 Gdansk Neptune Fountain